aseelbdoor/data-structures-and-algorithms/python/hashtable/hashtable.md

   - **hash**
     - Arguments: key
     - Returns: Index in the collection for that key
+  - **repeated_word**
+    - Arguments: string
+    - Returns: first word to occur more than once in a string

 ## How to run the code